 To feast upon sweet Sally Lund.

-Spring Gardens were pleasure gardens set out across the River Avon from the city, which held public breakfasts twice a week, with musical accompaniment, at sixpence a head.
+Spring Gardens were the pleasure gardens set out across the River Avon, east of Bath, which held public breakfasts twice a week, with musical accompaniment, at sixpence a head.

-Just to, if not rain, then certainly drizzle a little, on Bath’s bun parade claim to fame, in 1776, a (long and rather dreary) poem published in The Westminster Magazine contained the lines:
+Just to, if not rain, then certainly drizzle a little, on Bath’s bun parade claim to fame, in 1776, a (long and, to be honest, rather dreary) poem published in The Westminster Magazine contained the lines:

 Where Donnybrook surveys her winding rills,